 Like other member countries of the European Union, masks are required in shops in Croatia.
 You also need to wear a mask while on public transportation and in taxis.
 Avoid crowded, indoor areas, such as bars and nightclubs, which have been sources of the virus spreading in the country.
 There are plenty of outdoor experiences to enjoy, and tour operators are imposing strict measures to keep travelers safe.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.

 Is it safe to travel to Croatia right now?
-Travel warnings, crime, scams and transport safety tips to know before you go.
+Get crime, scams and transport safety tips before you go.

 Traveling to Croatia soon?
 Here are eight useful tips from our nomad Ellen on the things travelers should know before they go.

 Whether you’re planning your reunion or your escape, let us help you travel safer and smarter with 24/7 Emergency Assistance and coverage for 150+ adventure activities.Get a travel insurance quote